 Read more: Weekend Planner Fun Activities for Kids

 1. Hansel & Gretel-themed Playground

 The Hansel & Gretel-themed playground is one of the best looking HDB playgrounds we’ve seen.
-For the older kids, elements such as the rock-climbing ramp, crawl tunnel and rope bridges are built out of wood to mimic a treehouse at the block 445B playground.
+It’s mainly for little kids and is a very small play area – perfect to add a 20-minute play onto an excursion if you happen to be nearby!
+There’s a crawl tunnel and rope bridges built out of wood to mimic a treehouse at the block 445B playground.
 Over at block 445, younger kids will have their imaginations sparked at the Candy Trail play space.
 There are coloured spinners modelled after lollipops and toadstools that serve as jumping pads to test motor skills, but the main attraction point here is the gingerbread playhouse, covered in models of sweets, icing and candy.